SuperOfficeDocs/superoffice-docs/user-guide/en/user/MailLink/topics/handling-e-mails-from-senders-not-listed-in-superoffice-sales-marketing.md

     * **Add e-mail address to existing contact**: Click this option if you want to add the e-mail address to an existing contact.
 See [Adding an e-mail address to an existing contact](Adding-an-e-mail-address-to-an-existing-contact.md).
 4. Click **OK**.
 The contact and their e-mail address will be displayed on the **Contacts** section tab of the specified company card.

+> [!NOTE]
-**Note:** If you attempt to archive more than one e-mail at a time, you will be prompted for each sender not listed in SuperOffice CRM.
+> If you attempt to archive more than one e-mail at a time, you will be prompted for each sender not listed in SuperOffice CRM.

 ## What would you like to do now?